conradakunga/Blog/_posts/2025-07-20-sending-email-in-c-net-part-4-using-office-365-ms-graph-api.md

 There are per-tenant limits.

 This means that each tenant can send at most **150** emails every **15** minutes, and over a 12-hour period, at most **10,000** emails.

+This means that this solution will not work for mass email situations.
+We will look at how to achieve that in later posts.

 In our [next post]({% post_url 2025-07-21-sending-email-in-c-net-part-5-using-google-cloud-api %}), we will look at how to send email using the [Google Cloud API]({% post_url 2025-07-21-sending-email-in-c-net-part-5-using-google-cloud-api %}).